-Playing Honey I shrunk the Sax...!
+Playing the saxophone Honey I shrunk the Sax...!

 Since I got my new BW Tenor just a few short weeks ago, I’ve hardly been able to put it down, and I must admit that I have let my interest in my Alto wane somewhat… to the point of not getting it out of the case!